thetanav/pplx/README.md

-PPLX Chat — Next.js app with AI chat models (OpenRouter, Groq, Google, Perplexity).
+Simp Chat — Simple AI chat with lots of models and tools.

 ## Quick start